micro-os-plus/micro-os-plus-iii-posix-arch/README.md

 ls -l xpacks/@micro-os-plus/micro-os-plus-iii-posix-arch
 ```

-### Git submodule
+#### npm

+The package can also be installed with [npm](https://docs.npmjs.com)
+or related, but
+the features specific to C/C++ projects will not be available;
-If, for any reason, **xpm** is not available, the next recommended
+therefore, at least for consistency reasons, it is recommended
+to use **xpm**.

+### Add as Git submodule

+Besides manually copying the relevant files to the target
+project, which will later require extra maintenance efforts to keep the
+project up to date, a more convenient
-solution is to link it as a Git submodule below an `xpacks` folder.
+solution is to link the entire project as a **Git submodule**,
+for example below an `xpacks` folder:

 ```sh
 cd my-project